-Hepatic Encephalopathy is serious condition of the brain, that includes neurological changes that are seen in some patients with severe Liver Disease (Most common).
-There are other causes or these changes.
+Hepatic Encephalopathy is a serious condition of the Brain, that includes neurological changes that are seen in some patients with severe Liver Disease (Most common).
+There are other causes of these changes.

 The diagnosis can be a Chronic or an Acute finding.
 Chronic usually indicates that problems are more long term, acute is a recent problem.

 The Condition or Symptoms are often reversible if treated appropriately, however if there is liver failure, that may not be the case.

 Hepatic Encephalopathy can also be seen in Portal Hypertension and shunting of blood away from the Liver.
 A build up of Ammonia inside the body, is primarily responsible for the symptoms but other toxins can be involved as well.

 The liver becomes unable to properly decontaminate the blood.
 Ammonia is able to cross the blood brain barrier.
 This toxin then causes Inflammation to occur in the Brain.

 – Medications: (Narcotics, Diuretics, Diazepam, Lorazepam)

 – Hypokalemia – *Low potassium in blood